daniel-tejeda/machine-learning/projects/capstone/capstone_report.md

 ### Free-Form Visualization

-The top 30, most important features for each of the GBDT models are shown in the following charts.
+The top 30, most important features for each of the GBDT models: XGBoost, LightGBM and CatBoost are shown in Figures 11, 12 and 13 respectively.

 ![png](img/output_49_0.png)